 EUSTAFOR’s input to the roadmap for the EU strategy on adaptation to climate change

 EUSTAFOR welcomes the European Commission’s initiative to develop an ambitious EU Strategy on adaptation to climate change, as announced in the European Green Deal.
-In its response, EUSATFOR addressed the following three components which are relevant for the upcoming Strategy:
+In its response, EUSTAFOR addressed the following three components which are relevant for the upcoming Strategy:

 - The importance of forests and the role of sustainable forest management (SFM) for climate change mitigation;